 Adobe, the Adobe logo, Acrobat, Flash, Illustrator, InDesign, Photoshop, PostScript and Reader are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.
-All other trademarks are the property of their respective owners. © 2006 Adobe Systems Incorporated.
+All other trademarks are the property of their respective owners. © 2007 Adobe Systems Incorporated.
 All rights reserved.
-Printed in the USA. its acquisition of Macromedia, Inc. in 2005-developer of the ubiquitous Flash® technology and a pioneer in multimedia and web development-Adobe expanded its strong technology foundation and portfolio of customer solutions.
+Printed in the USA. its acquisition of Macromedia, Inc. in 2005-developer of the ubiquitous Flash[®] technology and a pioneer in multimedia and web development-Adobe expanded its strong technology foundation and portfolio of customer solutions.

-Industry-Defining Adobe® Engagement Platform
+Industry-Defining Technology Platform

-Today, the powerful Adobe Engagement Platform, built around Adobe PDF and Flash technology, greatly enhances how people create, manage, deliver and engage with information.
-Free Adobe Reader\ and Flash Player software-already deployed on hundreds of millions of computers, mobile phones and smart devices worldwide-enable people anywhere to engage, collaborate, and act on information and content, through the web, enterprise applications, online meetings, and digital documents.
+Today, Adobe's powerful technology platform, built around Adobe PDF and Flash technology, greatly enhances how people create, manage, deliver and engage with information.
+Free Adobe Reader[®] and Flash Player software-already deployed on hundreds of millions of computers, mobile phones and smart devices worldwide-enable people anywhere to engage, collaborate, and act on information and content, through the web, enterprise applications, online meetings, and digital documents.

-The Adobe Engagement Platform is enhanced by an extensive network of third-party solution providers developing applications that deliver proven business benefits across a range of industries.
+Adobe's technology platform is enhanced by an extensive network of third-party solution providers developing applications that deliver proven business benefits across a range of industries.